A Regular and Complete Notion of Delay for Streaming String Transducers: Regularity of the delay notion

 \begin{proof}[Proof sketch.]
 As for \cref{coro:cutnextcutreg}, we first prove the regularity for the output language using the fact that the distance between $j_1$ and $i_1$ (and between $j_2$ and $i_2$) is bounded by a constant, and then transfer it to substitution sequences while preserving regularity.
 The full proof is given in \cref{sec:proofLemMismatch}. \end{proof}

-Finally we prove the main lemma of this section: rationality of the delay resynchronizers.
+Finally we prove the main lemma of this section: regularity of the delay notion.

-\begin{restatable}{lemma}{lemmapolRat} For every $k,\ell \in \N$ and any finite subset of substitutions $\subs$ over a set of variables $\var$ and alphabet $\Lambda$, the resynchronizer $\mathbb{D}_{k,\ell,\subs}$ is rational, recognizable by a DFA with a number of states doubly exponential in $\ell^3$ and in $|\var|$, and singly exponential in $k$. \end{restatable}
+\begin{restatable}{lemma}{lemmapolRat} For every $k,\ell \in \N$ and any finite subset of substitutions $\subs$ over a set of variables $\var$ and alphabet $\Lambda$, the set $\mathbb{D}_{k,\ell,\subs}$ is regular, recognizable by a DFA with a number of states doubly exponential in $\ell^3$ and in $|\var|$, and singly exponential in $k$. \end{restatable}

 \begin{proof}[Proof sketch.]
 It is done in two steps: $(i)$ first, for any finite subset of substitutions $\subs'$, we prove the regularity of the set $\cdelay{\subs'}$, and then $(ii)$ we show how to use it to prove \cref{lem:polRat}.